KaskelenValley/Memento/README.md

 ## Non-Functional requirements

-- Security
-- Portability
-- Compatibility
-- Usability
-- Scalability
-- Reliability
+- The application must be built in React
+- The application must be hosted on Heroku
+- The application must use Yandex SpeechKit voice recognition framework
+- The application must use FastAPI for ML backend services

 ## Risks